lucasbretana/2019.1-CG/notes/1_GraphicPipeline.md

 - the description of each vertex is its coordinates
 - those coordinates indicates the distance on each axis from a reference point, the __Origin__

-#### Tranformations
+#### Transformations
-- are bassically modification on the object description
+- are basically modification on the object description
 - such as moving the object is just changing its distance from the origin

 #### Surface vs Light vs Color
 - from the surface description, we apply the light and the apply the color
-- many differents algorithms are used to do it
+- many different algorithms are used to do it